A likelihood based sensitivity analysis for publication bias on summary ROC in meta-analysis of diagnostic test accuracy: Sensitivity analysis for publication bias

-\citet{Copas2013} discussed three plausible parametric functions for $a(.)$, among which the probit selection function was most tractable.
-We adopt the probit function in this study and the selection probability in (\ref{eq:p}) can be written as
+Copas\cite{Copas2013} discussed three plausible parametric selection functions, among which the probit function was most tractable.
+Since we need to handle more complicated multivariate cases, we also employ the probit function: